Skip to main content

 Click the arrow to view frequently asked questions

-Which cards can I accept with Stripe?
+Which cards and payment types can I accept with Stripe?

 Click the arrow to see the answer

-With Stripe, you can accept most major credit and debit cards, including Visa, MasterCard, American Express, and others.
-You can also accept gift and prepaid cards that are one of the supported types.
-For a full list, see the guide on accepted card types here.
+With Stripe, you can accept a wide range of payment methods, including major credit and debit cards such as Visa, Mastercard, American Express, Discover, JCB, Diners Club, and UnionPay.
+You can also accept eligible prepaid and gift cards that are issued by supported card networks.

 Can I use Stripe alongside GoCardless?